-There are four types of Pulse Surveys to accommodate your organization’s needs:
+There are 4 types of Pulse Surveys to accommodate your organization’s needs

 Staff members can respond to any workplace experience at any time

-Identifies changes or trends in work, within management, or with business
+Identifies changes or trends in work within management or business

-Questions asked about the process of action planning.
+Questions that are asked about the process of action planning

 - Follow-up on change management initiatives